iboutsikas/iboutsikas.github.io/apps/hugo-site/content/posts/capstoneed/containerizing-the-api/index.md

 title: "Putting the Rails on Docker: Containerizing a Rails API"
 date: 2026-01-29
 categories: ["capstoneed"]
+description: >
+  Making the CapstoneED API self-contained and easy to spin up: a deep dive into dockerizing a Rails API with multi-stage builds and Docker Compose profiles.
 ---

 One of my primary goals with CapstoneED v2 was to have the repo be